bongo227/Atomical/doc/doc_gen.md

 ```

 ### Lexer
 The lexer's job is to turn the source code into a sequence of tokens.
-A token is the smallest possible bit of meaningfull source code such as a number or name.
+A token is the smallest possible bit of meaningful source code such as a number or name.
 The following is all the possible types of token:

 | Name | Example | Note |
 | --- | --- | --- |